-Data Source: Knoema Tonga GDP per-capita
+(Data source: Knoema Tonga GDP per capita)

-Next, it is essential to convert the projected per-capita GDP into VKT.
+Next, it is essential to convert the projected per capita GDP into VKT.
 To do that, it is crucial to translate the starting point of 2,289 VKT per capita (including freight) into a number that excludes freight and only includes passenger travel.
-In the New Zealand, approximately 23% of the total VKT are freight, so it is assumed that this ratio is the same for Tonga.
-Subtracting 23% from the total VKT of Tonga leaves 1,750 VKT of motorized passenger travel per year.
+In New Zealand, approximately 23% of the total VKT are freight, so it is assumed that this ratio is the same for Tonga.
+Subtracting 23% from the total VKT of Tonga leaves 1,750 VKT of motorised passenger travel per year.

 In order to project the starting point of 1,750 VKT/year to 2050, the correlation between Tonga and other countries developing and growing their per capita GDP from $5,000 to $9,000 is considered (as shown in Figure 22).
 Countries represented on the chart showed different relationships between GDP and VKT, and these differences were largely due to spatial dispersion, car infrastructure, fuel prices, and alternatives to driving.
-Using a simplified version of the process described in RAND 2014, it was determined that in 2050, assuming that Tonga will have a per-capita GDP of $9,000, it will have a VKT of 3,900 per person.
-This number appears slightly high when comparing to Figure 21 for two reasons.
+Using a simplified version of the process described in RAND 2014, it was determined that, in 2050, assuming that Tonga will have a per capita GDP of $9,000, it will have a VKT of 3,900 per person.
+This number appears slightly high when comparing it to Figure 21 for two reasons.
 First, Tonga GDP is in 2017 $Intl instead of 1990 $Intl as the rest of the figure.
 Second, the Tonga VKT appears high when compared to the other countries charted in Figure 21 because Tonga is starting its VKT growth spurt decades later.
-Therefore, developments in vehicles, infrastructure, and the shipping of materials and fuel have positioned Tonga for more rapid growth than the countries that developed in the 1960’s and 1970’s.
+Therefore, developments in vehicles, infrastructure, and the shipping of materials and fuel have positioned Tonga for more rapid growth than the countries that developed in the 1960s and 1970s.
 This relative advantage is validated by the fact that Tonga VKT is already well above where other countries were when they had a GDP of $5,000.
 Using the same assumption that 24% of a country’s VKT is due to freight, that factor was added back in to bring Tonga’s total 2050 VKT to 5,103 per person.

 Growing VKT from 2,289 VKT/person in 2016 to 5,103 in 2050 requires a compounded annual growth rate of 2.4% per year.
 This growth rate was applied to the 2015 fuel consumption quantities, which resulted in the fuel projections shown in Figure 21.
-In order to do so, the following assumptions were made:
+In order to do so, the following assumptions were made.

 Tonga’s population remains constant between 2017 and 2050.
-This is a reasonable assumption given that Tonga’s average annual growth between 2011 and 2016 was -0.5%.
+This is a reasonable assumption given that Tonga’s average annual growth between 2011 and 2016 was ₋0.5%.